robhagemans/pcbasic/INSTALL.md

 ### Installing PC-BASIC from the source distribution
-These instructions cover the steps needed to install PC-BASIC from the source TGZ distribution or directly from the Git repository.
+These instructions cover the steps needed to install the development version of PC-BASIC from the source TGZ distribution or directly from the Git repository.

 #### You probably don't need to read this file ####